Manual VS Automation Testing: Which Approach Works Best

 - Location simulating

 Plus Point – Additional Test Coverage

 Another ace of automated testing vs. manual testing is amplified test coverage.
-Automation testing can in fact deliver sounder results because of its aptitude for bigger test coverage.
-A very few devices and OS transformations are covered in manual testing.
+In addition, automation testing can in fact deliver sounder results.
+This is because of its aptitude for bigger test coverage.
+A very few devices and OS transformations are being covered in manual testing as well.

 Whereas, a tester can cover a lot of devices with the help of automation testing.
 Furthermore, this set-up also leads to quick error detection before release.

 Why Apply Automated Testing Over Manual?

 In manual testing, the tester has to pay focused attention to the task at hand.
 It necessitates more effort and focuses to execute tests and handle complex test scenarios.
 Thus, takes longer to complete the work and confidently release a bug-free or error-free product or application.

 Whereas, with automated testing, the ability to handle extra complex scripts is very developed and advanced.
 This allows low-risk factors with a smaller number of false reports.

 This is not something doable.
 Though, yes it can happen eventually if we automate everything.
 But, if you need good results, you will need to practice both manual and automated testing.

 Manual testing levers complex test illustrations, whereas automated testing controls simpler, more recurring tests.
 Consequently, manual testing is still worthy.
 But intermixing automated testing ensures that your manual tests turn out to be more efficient.